aiyumi/aiyumi.github.io/posts/how-i-started-using-linux.en.md

 http://repository.slacky.eu/

-and used them as a basis for compiling the latest version of Orca and its dependencies.
+and used them as a base for compiling the latest version of Orca and its dependencies.

 After much trial and error, I managed to install Orca.
 I put it to speak and it said:
 "Welcome to Orca." ... ... .....
 And nothing else.
 "What?
 Why?
 Is it because it isn't Gnome?
-No, it can't be, so I ran away from it the whole time and now it comes to this...
-Doesn't it have another way?
+No, it can't be, so I ran away from GNOME the whole time and now it comes to this... isn't there another way?
 And will I really have to install it?"

 Soon the answer came.
 I found another attempt at an accessible distro, the new version of Knoppix with a collection of accessibility related software, called "ADRIANE" (Audio Desktop Reference Implementation and Networking Environment)

 http://www.knopper.net/knoppix-adriane/index-en.html

 I downloaded and tested it.
 It's version of ALSA was a little old and sound didn't work on my PC because of the soundcard, but it worked like a charm on the laptop.
-The distro had a text-based interface (console/text mode), with menus using Dialog and a console screen reader.
+The distro had a text-based interface (console/text-mode), with menus using Dialog and a console screen reader.
 It even had an option to run a graphical interface, with Orca as screen reader, Firefox, OpenOffice and LXDE

 (http://www.lxde.org)